 - What The Oldest Brand in The World Can Teach You About Marketing [podcast]

 - 3 Ways to Use AI for Instant Brand Building

 - How to Build a Strong Personal Brand Using Webinars

 - 30 Brands with the Best Digital Marketing Campaigns

-How to Convert a Business Into a Brand
+How to Build a Brand, not a Business

-Google loves brands because they deliver a promise that they make to their customers.
-Ideally, a brand offers exceptional customer service, provides awesome product quality, has a website that is fast to load and there are few experiences of customer dissatisfaction.
+Google loves brands like Coca-Cola and McDonald’s because they deliver a promise that they make to their customers.
+Ideally, a brand offers exceptional customer service, provides high-quality products, has a website that is fast to load, displays a clear mission statement, and there are few experiences of customer dissatisfaction.

 According to Moz:Although branding is not a direct ranking factor, it is something that positively impacts SEO.
 Click To Tweet